Internment of Japanese Canadians: Dispossession of Japanese Canadians

+Seized vehicles of Japanese Canadians at Hastings Park.

-The dispossession began in December 1941 with the seizure of fishing vessels owned by Japanese Canadians, and eventually led to the loss of homes, farms, businesses and smaller belongings such as family heirlooms.
+The dispossession began in December 1941 with the seizure of fishing vessels owned by Japanese Canadians, and eventually led to the loss of homes, farms, businesses, and personal belongings.

 Ian MacKenzie, the federal Minister of Pensions and National Health and British Columbia representative in Cabinet, was a political advocate for the dispossession of the property of Japanese Canadians.
-He campaigned to exclude Asians from the province of British Columbia, saying to a local newspaper in 1922 "Economically we cannot combat with them; racially we cannot assimilate them...we must exclude them from our midst and prohibit them from owning land."
+He campaigned to exclude Asians from the province of British Columbia, saying to a local newspaper in 1922, "Economically we cannot combat with them; racially we cannot assimilate them...we must exclude them from our midst and prohibit them from owning land."

 The "Custodian of Enemy Property", an office of the federal government, was given administrative control of the property of Japanese Canadians, beginning in 1941 and continuing until 1952.
 As a bureaucracy under the authority of the Cabinet, the office of the Custodian took its directions from Order in Council 1665, as later amended by Order 2483, which allowed them to seize the property of Japanese Canadians.
 "This is not a confiscation" the government said, "the Custodian will administer property in the interests of the [owners]."
 The January 19, 1943, Order in Council 469 expanded the Custodian's power to sell the property of Japanese Canadians.
 "The Custodian has been vested with the power and responsibility of controlling and managing any property of the persons of Japanese race...the power to liquidate, sell, or otherwise dispose of such property" without their consent.

 These actions were carried out with significant public support.
 Citizens wrote to their representatives urging the removal of the Japanese Canadian community from British Columbia.
 Government officials reported property damage done to the homes of uprooted Japanese Canadians as members of the public engaged in "ransacking", "looting" and "wanton destruction".
 One official reported "[a]lmost every building formerly owned by Japanese...has been entered at one time or another.'

 The dispossession and sale of property of Japanese Canadians was recognized as having long term implications for Japanese Canadians.
 Secretary of State Norman McClarty stated that the forced sales would be "tantamount to saying that [Japanese Canadians] will never be returned to Vancouver...This may of course be desirable".
 Scholars note that Ian Mackenzie, the British Columbia representative in Cabinet, supported this "permanent exclusion of Japanese Canadians from the entire 'coast of British Columbia.
 Further, the Veteran's Land Act distributed the dispossessed land of Japanese Canadians to returning WWII veterans, resulting in Japanese Canadians having nothing to return to when internment ended in 1949.